 When necessary, the city contracts with a tree care company for any problem trees that are not within the area that is currently being targeted.
 The contractor provides the city with the expertise of a certified arborist capable of assessing tree conditions and making recommendations to save or remove trees.

-This arborist provides consultation to the city on an as-needed basis for such items as Dutch elm disease, emerald ash borer, gypsy moths, and overall tree health and condition.
+This arborist provides consultation to the city on an as-needed basis for such items as Dutch elm disease, emerald ash borer, spongy moths, and overall tree health and condition.

 Reporting Trees for Maintenance